-In replenishing our stock of businesses for sale in 2021, we remain confident of achieving successful sales of our clients’ businesses, and here is why:
+In replenishing our stock of businesses for sale in 2022, we remain confident of achieving successful sales of our clients’ businesses and, and here is why:

 - Our clients and contacts in the engineering, construction and business services sectors report that they remain busy, with a strong pipeline of new business.

-- Valuations have in the main remained at pre-Covid levels, both in terms of multiples of earnings and buyers taking a medium to long term view.
+- Valuations have in the main remained at and even improved on pre-pandemic levels, both in terms of multiples of earnings and buyers taking a medium to long term view.

 - There are a good number of infrastructure, building and engineering projects underway in the UK.
 In these times, there is a general consensus that the government will be keen to bolster the economy by ensuring these projects continue to be funded.

 - With continuing confidence amongst business owners and investors looking to expand their businesses, acquisitions represent an immediate means of achieving compounded growth.

 - There remains a high level of cash reserves in both trade buyers’ companies and investor groups’ funds, ready to acquire profitable and sustainable businesses.

 - Interest rates remain low for now – even if the Bank of England is beginning to nudge up rates - thus enabling higher ROI on acquisitions.